expressjs/express/Readme.md

       $ git clone git://github.com/visionmedia/express.git && cd express && git submodule update --init

-## Performance

-  Extensive performance enhancements have not yet been made, since we are focusing on the framework itself at the moment.

-  However if you are interested view the premature [benchmarks for Express framework](http://vision-media.ca/resources/nodejs/express-nodejs-web-development-framework-performance).

 ## Examples

 Below is a tiny Express application.
 View the [Wiki](http://wiki.github.com/visionmedia/express/) for detailed information.